Green Wing: Unused storylines

-Green Wing had some plot lines that were never used.
+Some plot lines written for Green Wing were never used.
 Unused storylines included Alan having an 80-year-old wife and step-grandchildren as old as him, and Guy suffering from impotence.
 Pile originally wanted the show to cover the entire hospital, not just doctors, but porters, car park attendants and kitchen staff.
 However, she decided that they had enough material with the eight main doctors and human resources workers.

 Two endings were created for the special.
 The alternative ending is included on the DVD release of Green Wing, along with deleted scenes from the episode.
 The alternative ending was planned to be used if a third series was going to be commissioned, as this ending was much more ambiguous.
-It is known that the actors wanted the alternative ending, but after some debate, it was not shown.
+Green Wing's cast preferred the alternative ending, but after some debate, it was not shown.